akihikodaki/dts/test_plans/hello_world_test_plan.rst

 =============

 Support igb_uio and vfio driver, if used vfio, kernel need 3.6+ and enable vt-d in bios.
-When used vfio , used "modprobe vfio" and "modprobe vfio-pci" insmod vfiod driver, then used "./tools/dpdk_nic_bind.py --bind=vfio-pci device_bus_id" to bind vfio driver to test driver.
+When used vfio , used "modprobe vfio" and "modprobe vfio-pci" insmod vfio driver, then used "./tools/dpdk_nic_bind.py --bind=vfio-pci device_bus_id" to bind vfio driver to test driver.

 To find out the mapping of lcores (processor) to core id and socket (physical